insub4067/MVIKit/README.md

 # MVIKit

-> This Package support MVI framework for SwiftUI
+> Help you easily implement MVI into SwiftUI.

 ## ✔️ View
 ```swift